 Reading Artifacts: The Material Culture of Science

-In addition to written documents, the history of science can be understood through physical artifacts: through microscopes and mastodon molars, globes and pipettes, armadillo shells, botanical drawings, ice cores, dioramas, and even human remains.
-Focusing on European and American scientific inquiry over the past four centuries, and especially the years before 1800, this course introduces students to the historical study of material culture.
-Through learning about the varied types of tangible things involved in scientific study across historical periods, as well as the many ways historical people and institutions have approached material artifacts, students will understand more broadly how objects both reflect and shape a culture’s knowledge systems, identities, and values.
-By encountering historical objects and historical ways of seeing objects, students will also learn how to incorporate objects as sources into their own research as historians.
-Above all, they will learn to slow down and look closely.
+In addition to its written documents, the history of science can be understood through its physical artifacts: through microscopes and mastodon molars, maps and masks, sawfish snouts, botanical drawings, dioramas, and even human remains.
+Focusing on European and American scientific inquiry and collecting, and especially the years before 1800, this course introduces students to the historical study of material culture.
+Through learning about the varied types of tangible things involved in scientific study, as well as the many ways historical people and institutions have approached material artifacts, students will understand more broadly how objects and collections both reflect and shape a culture’s knowledge systems, identities, and values.
+By encountering historical artifacts and historical ways of seeing objects, students will also learn how to incorporate objects as sources into their own research as historians.
+Above all, in an era of technological saturation, they will learn to slow down and to look closely.

 HIST 57, Department of History, Dartmouth College, Winter 2023

 This course surveys the history of science over the past half-millennium.
 We will ask: What does it mean to practice science, what has it meant to practice science historically, and what does it mean to practice the history of science?